-Master of Arts in Counseling (five year), BS/MA Option
+Master of Arts in Counseling (Accelerated), BS/MA Option

-CIU's Clinical Counseling program, in conjunction with the Psychology major of the College of Arts and Sciences, offers an integrated program of study that allows academically-gifted, missionquality students who have a clear sense of calling to become licensed professional counselors to complete both a Bachelor of Science degree with a Psychology major and a Master of Arts in Clinical Counseling degree in five years.
-View detailed information .
+CIU's Clinical Counseling program, in conjunction with the Psychology major of the College of Arts and Sciences, offers an integrated program of study that allows academically gifted students who have a clear sense of calling to become licensed professional counselors to begin working toward their master's degree in Clinical Counseling while completing their B.S. in Psychology.
+View detailed information.